-- 2. In specific cases, where not all the data on the consignments can be obtained from the carrier, a subsequent carrier or other persons having that data and the appropriate rights to provide them may be required to notify the arrival of the consignments to the actual customs office of first entry. - 3.
-The information on arrival of the means of transport and of the consignments may be provided or made available to the customs authorities through means other than the EU Customs Data Hub.
-In such cases, the information provided or made available through these other means shall be transferred to the EU Customs Data Hub. - 4.
-Where the arrival of the means of transport and of the consignments therein is not covered by the notification referred to in paragraph 1, the carrier shall notify the arrival of the goods brought into the customs territory of the Union by sea or air at the port or airport where they are unloaded or transhipped. - 5.
-By derogation from paragraph 4, the carrier shall not notify goods brought into the customs territory of the Union which are unloaded and reloaded onto the same means of transport during its voyage in order to enable the unloading or loading of other goods at the same port or airport. - 6.
-The carrier shall not unload, in the customs territory of the Union, the goods for which a minimum advance cargo information has not been provided or made available to customs, unless the customs authorities have requested the carrier to present them in accordance with Article 85. - 7.
+- 4. Where the arrival of the means of transport and of the consignments therein is not covered by the notification referred to in paragraph 1, the carrier shall notify the arrival of the goods brought into the customs territory of the Union by sea or air at the port or airport where they are unloaded or transhipped. - 5.
+By derogation from paragraph 41a, the obligation laid down in this Article shall be waived in the following cases: the carrier shall not notify - (a) for the arrival of the goods brought into the customs territory of the Union which are unloaded and reloaded onto the same means of transport during its voyage in order to enable the unloading or loading of other goods at the same port or airport. - (b) for Union goods which move without alteration of their customs status in accordance with Article 58(2) and which are brought into the customs territory of the Union after having temporarily left that territory by sea or air and having been carried by direct route without a stop outside the customs territory of the Union. - 6.
+The carrier shall not unload, in the customs territory of the Union, the goods for which a the advance cargo information as referred to in Article 80(5a) has not been provided or made available to customs, unless the customs authorities have requested the carrier to present them in accordance with Article 85. - 7.
 By derogation from paragraph 6, in the event of an imminent danger necessitating the immediate unloading of all or part of the goods, the customs authorities may allow the carrier to unload the goods. - 8.
-The Commission is empowered to adopt delegated acts in accordance with Article 261, to supplement this Regulation by determining the specific cases referred to in paragraph 2 and the other persons who may be required to notify the arrival of the consignments to the actual customs of first entry. - 9.
-The Commission shall specify, by means of implementing acts, the procedure on the notification of arrival referred to in this Article.
+The Commission is empowered to adopt delegated acts in accordance with Article 261, to supplement this Regulation by determining the specific cases referred to in paragraph 2 and the other persons who may be required to notify the arrival of the consignments goods to the actual customs of first entry and the specific time-limit referred to in paragraphs 1a and 1b. - 9.
+The Commission shall specify, by means of implementing acts, the procedure on the notification of arrival and for providing the notification of arrival using means other than the EU Customs Data Hub as referred to in this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 262(4).